Casmalia, California: History

 The soil and groundwater at the site were significantly contaminated and the former dump became a Superfund site.
 During its operation, 5.6 billion pounds of hazardous waste from up to 10,000 individuals, businesses and government agencies were buried at the site.

 The public area of the hotel built by Antonio Tognazzini and operated by Frank A. Vandoit more than 100 years ago still exists, although the guest rooms were torn down in 1944.
-The building is now occupied by The Hitching Post barbecue restaurant, famous locally for their Santa Maria-style barbecue.
+The building is now occupied by The Hitching Post barbecue restaurant.

-The superfund site still continues to be worked on over the hill, but the town has been able to return to reasonable normality.
+The superfund site still continues to be worked on over the hill.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 0.2 square miles (0.5 km2), all of it land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Casmalia has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.